 \subsection{Nearly parallel $\rmG_2$-manifolds}

 A nearly parallel $\rmG_2$-manifold is a complete $7$-dimensional spin manifold $(M^7,g)$ with a real Killing spinor.
 Equivalently, one has a $3$-form $\sigma\in\Omega^3(M)$ whose stabilizer at each point is isomorphic to the group $\rmG_2$ and such that $d\sigma = \tau_0 \star \sigma$ for some $\tau_0\in\mathbb{R}\setminus\{0\}$.
 This determines the scalar curvature by $E=3\tau_0^2/8$.
+Note that $\tau_0\neq0$ excludes the torsion-free case, which was already discussed in \ref{sec:parallelspinor}.
 Excluding the standard sphere, these manifolds fall into three classes, depending on whether the dimension of the space of real Killing spinors is 3, 2 or 1.
 These are, respectively, $3$-Sasaki manifolds, Sasaki--Einstein manifolds which are not $3$-Sasaki, and \emph{proper} nearly parallel $\rmG_2$ manifolds.
 We shall mostly focus on the proper case; Sasaki--Einstein and $3$-Sasaki manifolds will be considered separately, in general dimension, in Section~\ref{sec:SE}.

 Homogeneous nearly parallel $\rmG_2$ manifolds have been classified by Friedrich et al.~\cite{FKMS}.
 In the proper case we have the squashed $7$-sphere $(S^7, g_{\mathrm{sq}})$, the isotropy-irreducible Berger space $\SO(5)/\SO(3)_{\mathrm{irr}}$ and the Aloff--Wallach spaces $N_{k,l}=\SU(3)/\U(1)_{k,l}$, where the embedding depends on nonzero $k,l\in\Z$ with $(k,l) \neq (1,1)$.